qwercik/uptime/README.md

 Function *getUptime()* takes no arguments and returns an **uint64_t** value - operating system uptime measured in milliseconds.

-If you want to compile your project, you should link the library.
+If you want to compile your project, you have to link the library.
 An example (using GCC):

 ```bash
 $ gcc -o example example.c -luptime